reskillamericans/website/content/_index.md

     caption="Nia Bailey completed the UI/UX Designer track in 2021." >}}

 {{% if-equal enroll false %}}

-# Do you share our mission to help underrepresented minorities get access to training so that they can build careers in tech?
+## Do you share our mission to help underrepresented minorities get access to training so that they can build careers in tech?

-<a class="button-like standout" href="/partner" target="_blank">Partner with Us</a>
+<a class="button-like standout" href="/partner">Partner with Us</a>

 {{% /if-equal %}}

 {{% /section %}}